svghodekar/Driver-Drowsiness-Detection-using-Deep-Learning/README.md

 # Driver-Drowsiness-Detection-using-Deep-Learning

 This project aims to develop a deep learning-based system to detect driver drowsiness using eye images.
 The system uses a convolutional neural network (CNN) to classify eye images as either "open" or "closed", indicating whether the driver is awake or drowsy.
+The project utilizes Python programming language and Jupyter Notebook for development and testing.

+# Objects :-

+1) EyeImage: Represents an eye image, which is the input to the system.

+Attributes:

+image_data: The pixel values of the eye image.

+label: The label of the eye image, either "open" or "closed".

+2) CNNModel: Represents the convolutional neural network model used for driver drowsiness detection.

+Attributes:-

+model_architecture: The architecture of the CNN model.

+model_weights: The trained weights of the CNN model.

+3) DriverDrowsinessDetector: Represents the driver drowsiness detector object, which uses the CNN model to detect drowsiness.

+Attributes:

+cnn_model: The trained CNN model used for detection.

+Methods:-

+detect_drowsiness(): Takes an eye image as input and detects whether the driver is drowsy or not.

 # Requirement ( library & IDE ) :-